 Glowforge v. xTool: Which Machine Should You Buy?

 Just to reiterate, the xTool M1 is a totally different type of laser, so you can’t quite compare it.
 When you compare diode v.
 CO2 lasers, it’s obvious that the Glowforge is a machine with WAY more power.
-A diode laser will never be as powerful or as fast as a CO2 laser.
+A diode laser will never be as powerful or as fast as CO2 laser engraving machines.

 If you are a beginner or hobby crafter, and you don’t own a laser machine – honestly, the xTool M1 might be the machine for you.
 It’s very easy to use, and it is a good machine to introduce you to the world of laser crafting.